-That’s the question we will be exploring in this event on 21st July.
+That’s the question we were exploring in this event on 21st July.

 An increasing number of people across Scotland are coming to appreciate just how important children’s early experiences are, as a result of the discussions we are having about Adverse Childhood Experiences.
-In this event, we will apply these insights to the early years sector.
+In this event, we applied these insights to the early years sector.

 - What practices nurture resilience?

 - How can we arrange the environment to boost resilience?

 - What policies should staff teams be designing?

 - How does the staff rota boost resilience?

 - What is the impact of play, cuddles and comfort?

 These are the questions we explored.